marktai/marktai-auth/README.md

-# Authorization Server
+# Authentication Server

-A server to handle authorization for marktai.com
+A server to handle authentication for marktai.com

 This is written in Go